swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### Property wrapper types

 A *property wrapper type* is a type that can be used as a property wrapper.
-There are three basic requirements for a property wrapper
+There are two basic requirements for a property wrapper
 type:

 1. The property wrapper type must be defined with the attribute